david-caro/python-foreman/doc/definitions.rst

 **Notice**: it will not overwrite it if it does find the module, so to update the file you must rename it and import the module.

-The function that generates the file is :class:`foreman_api.client.generate_defs_file`.
+The function that generates the file is :class:`foreman.client.generate_defs_file`.